Karaborg/My-Docker-Notes/README.md

 Build the image with `docker build -t <imageName> .`.
 Then run the image with `docker run -it -v "<absolutePathOfProject>:/app" <imageName> npm init`.

-The run command will start the npm init command immediately and, once we gave the inputs for npm init, we will be able to see our **package.json** file in our local, thanks to bind mount we gave.
+The run command will start the npm init command immediately and, once we gave the inputs for npm init, we will be able to see our **package.json** file in our local, thanks to the bind mount we gave.

 ## ENTRYPOINT
 As we mentioned.
-Adding specified command at the end of the run command will over-ride our default commands like we use as `CMD ["executable"]`.
+Adding specified commands at the end of the run command will override our default commands as we use as `CMD ["executable"]`.
 But since we can use node command, because we specified as `FROM node`, we can only use node commands.
 And we can actually make our run command simpler.

-To dockerfile exapmle above, we add `ENTRYPOINT` like this:
+To dockerfile example above, we add `ENTRYPOINT` like this:
 ```
 FROM node:14-alpine